Skip to main content

 1. Upload & Parse Phase

-3. Row Parsing: Each row is parsed into typed objects
+3. Row Parsing: Each row is parsed into typed objects (PapaParse auto-detects delimiter)

 4. Row Validation: Business rules validation